Editorial Review

 FDA Compounding Oversight

-The FDA has intensified oversight of compounding pharmacies producing peptide formulations.
-Under Section 503A and 503B of the Federal Food, Drug, and Cosmetic Act, compounding pharmacies can prepare customized medications, but the FDA has challenged the compounding of certain peptides by nominating them for the "Demonstrably Difficult to Compound" list.
-This has created uncertainty around the availability of compounded peptide formulations and driven increased interest in research-grade peptide purchases.
+The FDA has stepped up oversight of compounding pharmacies that produce peptide formulations.
+Under Section 503A and 503B, compounding pharmacies can prepare custom medications.
+But the FDA has challenged certain peptides by nominating them for the "Demonstrably Difficult to Compound" list.

 Growing Mainstream Acceptance